carthage-college/django-djmapache/README.md

 Middleware applications that provide the data transfer between third party SAAS entities and internal databases.

+# security onion for packetfence

+so-master.carthage.edu

+/etc/elastalert/rules/
+/data2/python_venv/3.5/packetfence/

+the code in the packetfence directory is not in git, which we cannot use on that server, so we store code here.

 # crontab for larry
 # handshake
 00 03 * * * (cd /data2/python_venv/3.6/djmapache/ && . bin/activate && bin/python djmapache/handshake/buildcsv.py --database=cars 2>&1 | mail -s "[DJ Mapache] Handshake CSV generator" larry@carthage.edu) >> /dev/null 2>&1